MelSumner/why-ember/app/components/ember-for-react.md

 ‌First though, there are a number of things different about this component than in the previous example.
 By default, there can be two files to a component, although this is not a requirement.
 In the first example, there was just the template file, as there was no backing state.
 Here, we have a JavaScript file in addition to the template file.
 Ember's components are class-based, just like how React's stateful components used to be before hooks were introduced.

-Some important details to note about the component class definition
+Some important details to note about the component class definition:

 1. The component class must be the default export.
 2. The `@tracked` decorator *tracks* changes to the `isActive` property, so that when it changes, the parts of the template that use `isActive` will update.
 This convention means that if you *don't* use `@tracked` you can manage state without fear of causing unnecessary updates to the template.